Stocks and bitcoin jump after Trump's victory. So do worries about inflation as Dow surges 1,300

-The S&P 500 was up by 1.8% in morning trading and on track to top its all-time high set last month.
-The Dow Jones Industrial Average was up 1,315 points, or 3.1%, as of 10:10 a.m.
-Eastern time, while the Nasdaq composite was 2.1% higher.
+The S&P 500 was jumping by 2% in midday trading and on track to top its all-time high set last month.
+The Dow Jones Industrial Average was up 1,304 points, or 3.1%, as of 11:30 a.m.
+Eastern time, while the Nasdaq composite was 2.3% higher.

 The U.S. stock market has historically tended to rise regardless of which party wins the White House, with Democrats scoring bigger average gains since 1945.
 But Republican control could mean big shifts in the winners and losers underneath the surface, and investors are adding to bets built earlier on what the higher tariffs, lower tax rates and lighter regulation that Trump favors will mean.